Paper sizes made easyOctober 16, 2017, by Lisa Saville

 The “A” series of paper sizes is recognised globally when describing paper dimensions.
 It is based on the following: the A0 size (1188mm x 840mm), has an area of 1 square metre with a width-to-height ratio of 1:1.41.
 The reason for this ratio is so that each size up from this is exactly half the size before it, but always with the same ratio of width to height.
 Our handy diagram gives you the dimensions of the most commonly used “A” sizes; where A0 is the largest and A7 is the smallest; but these are not all the sizes: use this online calculator to quickly get the width and height of all “A” paper sizes.

-We are also able to laser print on even longer sheet sizes (up to 330mm wide by 660mm in length) for book covers, stickers and folding brochures with odd dimensions.
-However, there are some considerations to be aware of when printing on this size, so chat to your designer to find out what can and can’t be done, or check out out our FAQ’s for more info.
+We are now able to laser print on custom sheet sizes (up to 330mm wide by 1020mm in length) for book covers, stickers and folding brochures with odd dimensions.
+However, there are some considerations to be aware of when printing on this size, so please chat to your designer to find out what can and can’t be done, or check out out our FAQ’s for more info.

 #1.
 Stick to regular sizes as far as possible to maximise cost efficiency.